bitovi/academy/src/typescript/09-interfaces/interfaces.md

 An interface in TypeScript is a way to define the shape an entity should adhere to.
 An interface defines the members: properties, methods, and events.
 It may be easy to think of it as the signature of an API.
 It’s worth noting that interfaces aren’t transpiled into our output JavaScript; they’re only used for type-checking during the development process.

-@sourceref ./9-1-interface.ts
+@sourceref ./interface.ts
-@codepen

-Make sure you have this solution implemented correctly before moving on to the next exercise.

 ### Optional properties

 Sometimes all properties on an object don’t need to be required, so using the ``?`` tells the TypeScript compiler which properties aren’t required.

-@sourceref ./9-2-optional.ts
+@sourceref ./optional.ts
 @highlight 4

-@codepen
+### Classes implementing interfaces

+In the case that a class needs to follow an object structure, we can use interfaces to define that 'contract'.

+@sourceref ./classes.ts
+@highlight 1, 8

+### Type assertion

+We briefly mentioned type assertion when talking about types, but when dealing with interfaces, it can be a great tool for making sure our code behaves in the way we expect.

+For instance, consider the following code:

+@sourceref ./type-assertion-problem.ts

+When we create empty object literals in TypeScript, they are inferred to be objects with zero properties.
+To fix this, we can use type assertions to let the compiler explicitly know what we want from our object.

+@sourceref ./type-assertion-solution.ts
+@highlight 6

 ### Setup 1

 ✏️ Create **src/interfaces/address.ts** and update it to be:

-@sourceref ../../../exercises/typescript/09-interfaces/01-problem/src/address.ts
+@sourceref ../../../exercises/typescript/09-interfaces/01-problem/src/interfaces/address.ts

-✏️ Create **src/interfaces/dino-park.ts** and update it to be:
+✏️ Create **src/interfaces/dinoPark.ts** and update it to be:

-@sourceref ../../../exercises/typescript/09-interfaces/01-problem/src/dino-park.ts
+@sourceref ../../../exercises/typescript/09-interfaces/01-problem/src/interfaces/dinoPark.ts

 ### Verify 1

 ✏️ Create **src/interfaces/address.test.ts** and update it to be:

-@sourceref ../../../exercises/typescript/09-interfaces/01-problem/src/address.test.ts
+@sourceref ../../../exercises/typescript/09-interfaces/01-problem/src/interfaces/address.test.ts

-✏️ Create **src/interfaces/dino-park.test.ts** and update it to be:
+✏️ Create **src/interfaces/dinoPark.test.ts** and update it to be:

-@sourceref ../../../exercises/typescript/09-interfaces/01-problem/src/dino-park.test.ts
+@sourceref ../../../exercises/typescript/09-interfaces/01-problem/src/interfaces/dinoPark.test.ts

 ### Exercise 1

 We’re going to write some interfaces to set up for the next problem.
-Edit the files `address.ts` and `dino-park.ts` to create an interface to define an ``Address`` and ``DinoPark`` object shown below:
+Edit the files `address.ts` and `dinoPark.ts` to create an interface to define an ``Address`` and ``DinoPark`` object shown below:

 ```javascript
 const address = {